collective/collective.xsendfile/README.rst

 ==============

-XSendFile is an enhancement over HTTP front end proxy protocol which allows offloading of file downloads to the front end web server (Apache / Nginx).
+XSendFile is an enhancement over HTTP front end proxy protocol which allows offloading of file uploads and downloads to the front end web server

 ``collective.xsendfile`` package adds XSendFile support for Plone.